 - Car factors – Naturally, the kind of car you are insuring will affect your premiums.
 A luxury vehicle would get higher rates than a standard one would, vehicles used for work purposes require specialized coverage, and older vehicles are less to insure than new ones.

 We can tell you that there is a national average for auto coverage, and it’s around $136 per month –that adds up to about $1,630 annually.
 Of course, every insurance company prices their policies differently so it helps to shop around with both the national and local providers.
+There are independent insurance agencies like G&G Independent Insurance who can do the shopping for you.
+Just visit their website and request for a quote.
 It also helps to find what the average driver pays for coverage in your area.